FOOD BANK PROGRAM

 FREE LEGAL CLINIC

-We are proceeding with legal clinic meetings by phone during the regular scheduled times.
-Please email the Student Centre (email@example.com) to book an appointment.
+We are proceeding with legal clinic meetings by phone during the regularly scheduled times.
+Notarizations at the lawyer’s office may be requested.
+To book an appointment, please fill out the form on this page.

 OUT ON CAMPUS